Chief Revenue Officer

 Brent Schoeb is in his ninth season with the San Francisco 49ers and second as Chief Revenue Officer.
-In his role, Schoeb is charged with overseeing corporate partnership sales, corporate partnership activation, broadcast partnerships, suite/premium hospitality sales, suite/premium hospitality activation, membership sales, membership services and ticketing for the 49ers, as well as sales initiatives tied to public events at Levi’s Stadium, which was voted the Sports Business Journal’s Sports Facility of the Year in 2015.
+In his role, Schoeb is charged with overseeing corporate partnership sales, corporate partnership activation, broadcast partnerships, suite/premium hospitality sales, suite/premium hospitality activation, membership sales, membership services and ticketing for the 49ers, as well as public and private events at Levi’s Stadium, which was voted the Sports Business Journal’s Sports Facility of the Year in 2015.
 Across each of Schoeb’s revenue generation verticals, the 49ers are a top NFL team for the 9th most valuable sports franchise in the world according to Forbes.

 Previously, Schoeb served as the 49ers Vice President of Corporate Partnerships.
 The 49ers have more million dollar corporate partnerships than any other NFL team and partner with some of the most recognizable brands in the world.
 Under Schoeb’s leadership, the partnership sales efforts have led to five consecutive years of record-breaking revenue growth.
 Beyond the 49ers, Schoeb’s team provides an extensive portfolio of opportunities, which have included hosting the College Football Playoff National Championship Game, Super Bowl 50, a Bowl Game entitlement, Cal-Hi Sports entitlement, and the Pac-12 Football Championship Game.
 Schoeb’s team has delivered best-in-class activations, garnering several awards from ANA, Clio, Event Marketer, Digital Trailblazer as well as being named the 2017 ESPN Humanitarian Team of the Year due in part to the involvement of the 49ers STEM entitlement partner.